MarcoFurlan99/2_Results_on_BN_and_wasserstein_failure/readme.md

 - $\mu_2 - \mu_1 = k$ where $k$ is constant

 I then did the computation for $k = 20, 40, 80$.
-These are the resulting samples:
+These are the resulting samples (I know image is small but it is important to see how they are, click on it and zoom):

   ![alt text](https://github.com/MarcoFurlan99/2_Results_on_BN_and_Wasserstein_failure/blob/master/BN_results/samples_all.png?raw=true)